Sweet Mango Pickle Recipe

 1. Wash 500 g raw mangoes thoroughly and wipe them dry with a clean cloth.
 Cut them into small bite-sized pieces, discarding the seed.

-raw mango diced
+raw mango pieces diced

 2. In a large mixing bowl, add the mango pieces, 2 tablespoons salt, and ½ teaspoon turmeric powder.
 Toss well so each piece is coated evenly.
 Cover and set aside for 8–10 hours or overnight to release water.